UPDATED FEB 25, 2020

-Of course, that’s because you’re likely to find a vegetarian or vegan item on just about every menu in Boulder.
+If you’re looking for a veg-forward menu, your search will be a short one in Boulder.
+There are farmers markets for days and you're likely to find a vegetarian or vegan item on just about every menu.
 But we’ve taken things a step further by laying out the spots that totally get the veg-loving lifestyle.

 This fully plant-based fast-casual spot may not be Boulder-born, but it is a favorite among veggie-lovers.
 And just because they’ve expanded across the country doesn’t mean they pack their menu full of pre-made packaged food.
-Nope, they focus on fresh and healthy eats made in-house.
-All soy is non-GMO and the menu changes with the seasons to reflect what’s fresh.
+Nope, they focus on fresh and healthy eats that are all made in-house.
+All soy items are non-GMO, and the menu changes with the seasons to reflect what’s fresh.
 Score a dish at 29th Street mall.

 This uber-healthy fast-casual spot with happy hippy vibes has finally made their way to Boulder.
-From the brains behind True Food Kitchen, Flower Child focuses on fresh, making every last deliciously healthy bite from scratch.
+From the brains behind True Food Kitchen, Flower Child focuses on freshness, making every last deliciously healthy bite from scratch.
 They’re all about the plants, and there are loads of clearly-marked vegan and vegetarian options throughout the menu.
-Get ready to find your happy place at 2580 Arapahoe Ave.
+Get ready to find your happy place on Arapahoe Ave.

-The kitchen at Shine is completely gluten- and GMO-free.
-Fact: their kitchen works wonders.
-Vegan and vegetarian items are numerous.
-And delicious.
-Shine is committed to sourcing sustainable and local ingredients from the Front Range.
-Its kitchen scraps are even composted to feed the soil and the animals at several of Boulder’s local farms.
+The kitchen at Shine (located in Village Boulder Shopping Center) is completely gluten- and GMO-free.
+Their kitchen works wonders, too: vegan and vegetarian items are numerous and delicious.
+Shine is committed to sourcing sustainable and local ingredients from the Front Range, and its kitchen scraps are even composted to feed the soil and the animals at local Boulder farms.
 Take it from us, start with the Probiotic Slaw Sampler or local mushroom bisque with cashew cream.
 Meanwhile, the coconut curry—with sprouted quinoa, seasonal vegetables, and house-cultured carrots—is a favorite of meat-eaters and veg-heads alike.
-Check out their spot on Canyon Blvd!

 It’s no secret that Whole Foods has a legit healthy prepared foods area.
 The salad bar, coffee bar, juice bar — we could hang out there all day.
 Even more reason for veggie-lovers to visit?
 The Beyond Burger Bar—a whole kiosk dedicated to meatless burgers.
-Beyond Burgers have earned quite the following for their GMO- and soy-free pea-based patties that taste pretty damn close the the real thing.
-Stack ’em up how you like ’em at the burger bar.
-You can even grab one on a Kim & Jake’s gluten-free bun!
+Beyond Burgers have earned quite the following for their GMO- and soy-free pea-based patties that taste pretty darn close the the real thing.
+Stack ’em up how you like, and you can even grab one on a Kim & Jake’s gluten-free bun!

 Spicing up Walnut St., near the Pearl Street Mall, The Med is known for its delicious dishes from every corner of the Mediterranean Basin — Italy, Spain, Greece, France, Morocco, and Lebanon.
 Unlike many restaurants, they don’t just have one token vegan or vegetarian dish (we’re talking about you, mushroom risotto).
 Trust us — you’ll have some hard decisions to make: Eggplant Fattah, Vegetable Paella or Kebabs, or one of the Med’s many salads, pastas, or pizzas.

 Check out Jill’s at the St. Julien for the Vegan Friday lunch buffet.
-Every Friday from 11:30am to 2pm, Jill’s crafts an amazing, and always changing, spread of vegan dishes.
-Jill’s doesn’t just want to bring in the non-animal-eaters, but to show its regular lunch crowd how delicious vegan food can be.
-We know you’re wondering, and yes, the restaurant encourages sustainable, organic farming practices.
+Every Friday from 11:30am to 2pm, Jill’s crafts an amazing (and always changing) spread of vegan dishes.
+Jill’s doesn’t just want to bring in the non-animal-eaters.
+They want to impress their regular lunch crowd with how delicious vegan food can be, all while practicing sustainable, organic farming.

-Whole Sо̄l Blend Bar made its debut in Denver at Union Station, and now they’re landing at 1420 Pearl this November.
+Whole Sо̄l Blend Bar made its debut in Denver at Union Station, and now they've landed at 1420 Pearl in Boulder.
 Their 100% vegetarian (and gluten-free) menu is loaded with super-nourishing plant-based bо̄ls, salads, and toasts.
 Top your bowl with vegan cookie dough or mix some vegan protein into that smoothie.
-Go savory with the bruschetta pesto toast (hemp pesto, tree nut cheese, tomato, balsamic glaze on local Kim & Jake’s bread!) or the tofu scramble (it’s loaded with veggies).
+Go savory with the bruschetta pesto toast (hemp pesto, tree nut cheese, tomato, balsamic glaze on local Kim & Jake’s bread) or the tofu scramble (it’s loaded with veggies).
 If you do eggs, they’ve got those too.
 And yes, they’re organic.

 Here’s another place that’s so passionate about fresh, local ingredients, that they created a farm.
 Three Leaf Farm in Lafayette allows Leaf to provide organic, freshly harvested produce and herbs, and free-range eggs.
-Everything here is vegetarian and most items also vegan and gluten-free.
-Try the Millet Tamales with lentil-spinach filling, or buffalo cauliflower tacos — they’re bomb.
-You have a lot of options on Pearl Street Mall, but Leaf is one you must check out.
+Everything here is vegetarian and most items are also vegan and gluten-free.
+Try the Millet Tamales with lentil-spinach filling or buffalo cauliflower tacos — they’re bomb.

 Open daily at 15th and Arapahoe, get to Thrive for a light and healthy breakfast, lunch, dinner, or snack.
 Everything is raw, vegan, organic, gluten-free and soy-free, but you don’t need to be a follower of any of those diets to enjoy the food at Thrive.
 Try the Inner Flame salad, loaded with veggies, sprouted beans, and avocado, or Thrive’s version of pad thai, with a base of spiralized zucchini, marinated broccoli, and mushrooms.

 Nepal Cuisine always has a legit selection of vegetarian items on its menu, but for an even more unique experience, check out its Monday vegan lunch buffet.
-The kitchen is transformed and absolutely no animal products are served during this time.
-Honestly, after a bite, you’ll sort of forget all about animals.
+The kitchen is transformed, and absolutely no animal products are served during this time.
+Honestly, after one bite, you’ll sort of forget all about animals.
 This cozy and authentic spot is on Table Mesa Dr. in South Boulder.

 India meets… Mexico?
 That’s right.
 Roxie’s fuses the fun flavors of two cuisines at its taco shop on The Hill.
 The menu is simple — choose tacos, nachos, a burrito, or a bowl.
 Then top it with your choice of chutney and curry and their famous kale slaw.
-Many options are vegan, and everything is made with healthy, organic, and locally-sourced ingredients.
+There's no shortage of vegan options, and everything is made with healthy, organic, and locally-sourced ingredients.
 Portions are generous and flavors are bold.
 You’re gonna love it.